Arrangedgodly/vault-counter-v2/README.md

 ### **Overview**

 Vault Counter features 3 different sections, color coded for viewing convience.
-Each individual card features buttons that trigger JavaScript functionality to live update the server with the rolling total of individual denominations and the cumulative total of all cash on hand.
+Each individual card number inputs that trigger JavaScript functionality to live update the server with the rolling total of individual denominations and the cumulative total of all cash on hand.
 This makes the data extremely easy to transfer into the required company spreadsheet data, without requiring on the fly math.